dianfajar/danaoira.github.io/_posts/2015-09-16-observational-study-on-software-engineering-micromanagement.md

 categories:
   - Academics
 tags:
-  - leadership
+  - Leadership
-  - management
+  - Management
-  - teamwork
+  - Teamwork
 ---

 The subject at hand was about micromanagement and a quote that a couple of my professors have been repeating lately: